-The ideas behind the employment demand equation 13 and the hours demand equation 14 discussed next go back to my PhD dissertation, Fair (1969).
+The ideas behind the employment demand equation 13 and the hours demand equation 14 discussed next go back to my Ph.D. dissertation, Fair (1969).
 See also Fair (1985), which shows that the aggregate equations are consistent with the survey results of Fay and Medoff (1985).
-These two equations have held up remarkably well over the years.
+These two equations have held up

-The fact that firms are not always on their production function regarding labor, holding excess labor at times, means that labor productivity defined as actual output divided by actual jobs is procyclical.
+The fact that firms are not always on their production function regarding labor, holding excess labor at times, means that labor productivity defined as actual output divided by actual jobs is pro cyclical.
 As output expands, some of the increase in labor requirements is met by drawing down excess labor, so measured productivity increases.
 When output falls, excess labor is built up, and so measured productivity decreases.
 Productivity changes are not exogenous shocks, but endogenous responses by firms to output changes.

 4.6.6 Equation 14.
-HF, Average Number of Hours Paid Per Job
+HF, average number of hours paid per job

-The estimated hours equation is
+The estimated hours equation is:

-$$\Delta \log HF = \lambda \log(HF{-1}/HFS{-1}) + \alpha_0 \log[JF{-1}/(JHMIN - 1/HFS{-1})] + \alpha_1 \Delta \log Y + \epsilon.$$ (4.18)
+$$\Delta \log HF = \lambda \log(HF{-1}/HFS{-1}) + \alpha_0 \log[JF{-1}/(JHMIN-1/HFS{-1})] + \alpha_1 \Delta \log Y + \epsilon.$$

 The first term on the RHS of equation (4.18) is the (logarithmic) difference between the actual number of hours paid for in the previous period and the desired number.
 The reason for the inclusion of this term in the hours equation but not in the employment equation is that, unlike JF, HF fluctuates around a slowly trending level of hours.
 This restriction is captured by the first term in (4.18).
-It could be that the term does not exactly capture the slowly trending effect, and the time trend has been added to the estimated equation to pick up any missing trend effects.
+It could be that the term does not exactly capture the slowly trending effect, and the time trend has beed added to the estimated equation to pick up any missing trend effects.
 The other two terms are the amount of excess labor on hand and the current change in output.
-Both of these terms affect the employment decision, and they should also affect the hours decision since the two are closely related. \oplus
+Both of these terms affect the employment decision, and they should also affect the hours decision since the two are closely related.